connorswitala/digital-filtering/README.md

 6) This code only creates fluctuations up the point that Duan stopped collecting data.
 That means that fluctuations cannot be created past y/delta = 1.5.
 I don't know enough about turbulence to state if this is physical, but if fluctuations are needed past this point, we will need to figure out a way to add more fluctuations past this y-point.

-7) I have just updated the way the filter works.
-I needed to create individual vectors for the filter coeffients **for every cell (i,j)**.
-I currently have it implemented so that I find the maximum filter width and then the size of the vector for coefficients is (2 * N_max + 1) * (Ny * Nz).
-However, in some cases, the filter width is quite large.
-This means that for the cells with large filter widths, it fills in the entire B vector for the cell (i,j) ( cell (i,j) holds 2 * N_max + 1 values in vector B as B is a 1D flattened vector).
-Unfortunately, this means that whereever a cell has a small filter width and therefore only need ~ 5 filter coefficients calculated, all memory spots in the vector B around these 5 coefficients are set to 0.
-This is a waste of good memory.
-It was relatively easy (not really, but **easier**) to do it this way then to dynamically create a B vector of size { (Ny * Nz) * (cell[i,j] filter width) + (Ny * Nz) * (cell[i + 1,j] filter width) + ...}.
-This would suck to do, but I have ideas on how to fix it if necessary.

-8) The viscous length scale d_v needs to be calculated.
+7) The viscous length scale d_v needs to be calculated.
 I have been using an estimation for now, but I should be able to get this value easily once I have all the mean wall-normal flow variables read in.

-9) MPI support to distribute result to different cores.
+8) MPI support to distribute result to different cores.

 ## How the code works: